corytu/Personal-R-Notes/README.md

 ## Functions for programming in R
 * All arguments after an ellipsis must have default values.
 * The arguments can be passed by order or by specified names.
 When specifying names, they can be either names themselves or characters.
 For instances, `mean(x = 1:3)` is equivalent to `mean("x" = 1:3)`.
+* `return` returns the result of an expression and ignores all the following lines in that function.
 * Generating messages for function users:
   * `message` is used for generating a diagnostic message
   * `warning` and `stop` are for generating warnings and fetal errors respectively.